 How to Score High in a Job Interview

-Increase Your Interview Score by Using These Strategies
+Ace Your Job Interview by Using These Strategies

 Ever wonder what in the heck hiring managers do when they look down and take notes while you're in an interview?
 Sure, some of it might be doodles.
 But those sheets they're marking hold the key to whether or not you'll be a finalist, or better yet, get the job offer you want.